Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 Syracuse Stats and Trends

-- So far this year Syracuse has two wins against the spread.
+- So far this season Syracuse has two wins against the spread.

-- Syracuse's games this season have hit the over one time in three opportunities (33.3%).
+- Syracuse's games this season have hit the over on one of three set point totals (33.3%).

-- When Syracuse puts up more than 12.3 points, it is 2-0 against the spread and 2-0 overall.
+- Syracuse is 2-0 against the spread and 2-0 overall in games when it records more than 12.3 points.

-- When Syracuse picks up over 234 yards, the team is 2-1 against the spread and 2-1 overall.
+- Syracuse is 2-1 against the spread and 2-1 overall when the team picks up more than 234.0 yards.

 - The Orange have turned the ball over five times this season, three more turnovers than the Flames have forced (2).